hhkaos/awesome-arcgis/PRODUCT_PAGE_TEMPLATE.md

 |---|---|---|---|
 |[Name](#link-to-awesome-page)|Fill|Name it|Country

-*Is there any partner or startup you can had with expertise on this topic?*
+*Is there any partner or startup you can had with expertise with this product?, learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions)*